V. Srinivas Goud

-V. Srinivas Goud (born 16 March 1969) is an Indian politician serving as the Minister of Prohibition & Excise, Sports & Youth services, Tourism & Culture and Archaeology of Telangana state.
-He represents Mahbubnagar constituency as an MLA in the Telangana Legislative Assembly from the Telangana Rashtra Samithi.
+Virusanolla Srinivas Goud (born 16 March 1969) is an Indian politician served as the Minister of Prohibition & Excise, Sports & Youth services, Tourism & Culture and Archaeology of Telangana state.
+He represented Mahbubnagar constituency as an MLA in the Telangana Legislative Assembly from the Telangana Rashtra Samithi.

 Goud started his career as a political activist.
 He is a former state government official who served as the Telangana Gazetted Officers’ (TGO) president.
 He also acted as the co-chairman of Telangana Political Joint Action Committee (TJAC) during the Telangana movement.

 Early life

 V. Srinivas Goud was born on 16 March 1969 in Hyderabad of present-day Telangana to V. Narayan Goud and Shanthamma.
 He studied B.Sc., PGDCJ, PGDWMM and holds a post-graduate degree in journalism.
 After clearing the state civil services, Goud joined the Andhra Pradesh Government.
 He worked as a zonal commissioner in Greater Hyderabad Municipal Corporation before starting a career in politics.